Riser pleads guilty, sentenced to year of probation

-The suspect in connection with starting the Pipeline Fire was sentenced to a year of probation Wednesday in Flagstaff after pleading guilty to lighting a fire on the Coconino National Forest in June.
+Matthew Riser was sentenced to a year of probation Wednesday in Flagstaff after pleading guilty to lighting a fire on the Coconino National Forest.

-Matthew Riser had lit toilet paper on fire in the forest June 11, a day before the Pipeline Fire was first reported.
-While an investigation into the fire’s cause is still underway and the events of Wednesday's hearing will not affect future charges related to its findings, as both the U.S. and defense attorneys stated that it does not currently appear that the burned toilet paper is connected to the start of the Pipeline Fire.
+Riser had lit toilet paper on fire in the forest June 11 and the first report of the Pipeline Fire happened around 10 a.m. the next day.

+An investigation into the fire’s cause is still underway, meanwhile, and the events of Wednesday's hearing will not affect future charges related to its findings, and both the U.S. and defense attorneys stated that it does not currently appear that the burned toilet paper is connected to the start of the Pipeline Fire.

+In a call with the Arizona Daily Sun on Thursday, defense attorney Daniel Kaiser said Riser's toilet paper and the Pipeline Fire are not linked at all, a misconception he's seen in reporting on the case.

+"There was no evidence of burning anywhere near where that incident was.
+There was no evidence of spreading fire or anything else from that," he said of the fire Riser to which pleaded guilty.
+"That's what I want to make sure was clear, because everyone keeps making a mistake that what happened that day somehow caused the fire the next day."

 Riser was initially charged on three counts: possession of marijuana, lighting a fire on the national forest during restrictions and residing on the national forest.
 He pleaded guilty to the second count.